clausreinke/netedit/js/README.txt

    Transition(net,id,pos)

   Arc(source,target)
-   connects a source and a target node, has view object, can update its view after changes, can be deleted; this is an auxiliary object that mostly just follows whatever happens to the source and target nodes it is registered with
+   connects a source and a target node via optional midpoints, has view object, can update its view after changes, can be deleted; this is an auxiliary object that mostly just follows whatever happens to the source and target nodes it is registered with

   Cursor(net)
    tracks Net it belongs to, mode of Net-global cursor operation (insert